 - International applicants: please read the additional directions below.

 All applicants can attend a Pre-Admission Workshop at either center.
 Please email Gloria Sedillos to RSVP if you plan to attend.
-A workshops is scheduled for the Denver Center: September 20, 2018, at 6:00 p.m.
+Workshops are scheduled for

 All international (non-U.S. citizen) applicants should mark Yes for "Are you an international student?" at the beginning of the graduate application process.
 In addition to any application steps listed above, you will also need to prepare the following for your application:

 - Demonstration of Language proficiency – either a Qualifying test score (TOEFL IBT: 80, IELTS: 6.5, PTE-A: 60) or a petition for exemption.
 UNC's institutional code for TOEFL is 4074.

 - Financial Documentation * # – we will need to verify that you can pay the estimated costs (tuition, fees, room, board, insurance, books, supplies, travel) for the time you will be in the U.S. Those applying to programs that last longer than 1 year will only need to provide proof for the first year at the time of application.

 * = Items marked with * are only required for applicants who will be coming to the United States.